Physics and FEA Simulations with Parameter Minimization

 In the left side simulation the flow field curls around the trailing edge and features an unphysical stagnation point on the top of the airfoil.
 In contrast, the results of the corrected right hand side simulation show a continuous flow field and streamlines from the trailing edge.

 Although ineffective, one can use trial and error to find the actual value and corrected value of the stream-function at the boundary of the body.
 A better approach is to recognize that what we actually are looking for, is to find the stream-function value on the body for which the velocity at the trailing edge is zero or minimized.
 As the magnitude of the velocity U = √(u2+v2) will always be positive (and possibly not even numerically zero), the fzero function can not be used.
-Instead the fminbnd MATLAB function is appropriate here, and works in the same way as fzero.
+Instead the fminbnd and potentially also fminsearch MATLAB functions are appropriate here, and works in the same way as fzero.

 Define a MATLAB function that takes a one parameter argument, in this case the steam-function at the body, and returns the velocity magnitude at the trailing edge.
 The problem function in this example is defined as an anonymous function, but could just as well be implemented as a regular MATLAB function.